Wednesday, September 26, 2012

 be seen as a countertrend sell signal.
 By not considering price

-action between the 100 and -100 levels,
+action between the 100 and -100 levels, the trader avoids much

 of the sideways or countertrend price action and seeks out